-In Japan, most agricultural research and development (R&D) is conducted by the public sector at government research institutes and universities.
-R&D often progresses at a slower pace than in the United States because agricultural producers in Japan are reluctant to plant GE varieties, GE food products come with mandatory labeling requirements, and public perception of GE crops and products remains varied.
+In Japan, most agricultural research and development (R&D) is conducted by the public sector at government research institutes and universities and often progresses at a slower pace than in the United States.
+Agricultural producers in Japan are reluctant to plant GE varieties, GE food products come with mandatory labeling requirements, and public perception of GE crops and products remains mixed.
 Without a demand signal for commercial GE products, product developers have little reason to push for the commercialization of GE varieties.